Clariant

-Clariant AG is a Swiss multinational speciality chemicals company, formed in 1995 as a spin-off from Sandoz.
-The company is focused on four business areas: care chemicals (consumer and industrial); catalysis; natural resources (oil & mining, minerals); and plastics & coatings.
-Headquartered in Muttenz, Switzerland, the public company encompasses 110 operating companies in 53 countries.
+Clariant AG is a Swiss multinational speciality chemical company, formed in 1995 as a spin-off from Sandoz.
+Headquartered in Muttenz, Switzerland, the public company encompasses 68 subsidiaries in 36 countries (2023).
 Major manufacturing sites are located in Europe, North America, South America, China, and India.
-In 2015, sales from continuing operations were 5.8 billion CHF.
+In 2023, sales from continuing operations were 4.377 billion CHF.

-European markets account for about one-third of sales, while Asia-Pacific, North America and Latin America account for about one-fifth each.
-Net income in 2015 was 227 million CHF, while EBITDA was 853 million CHF.
-The company has sales of around US$6 billion.
-Headquarters are officially in Muttenz, but most central functions are officed in a dedicated corporate centre in nearby Pratteln, both near Basel, Switzerland.
-Clariant's four business areas, are: Plastics & Coatings (around 42% of sales), Care Chemicals (around 25% of sales), Natural Resources (around 21% of sales) and Catalysts (around 12% of sales).
+European and Middle East markets accounted for 41%, Asia-Pacific for 30%, North America and Latin America for 29% of sales in 2023.
+EBITDA in 2023 was 607 million CHF.
+Headquarters are officially in Muttenz, but most global functions are officed in a dedicated corporate center in nearby Pratteln, both near Basel, Switzerland.
+Clariant's three business units are: Care Chemicals (sales of 2320 million CHF in 2023), Adsorbents & Additives (sales of 1057 million CHF in 2023) and Catalysts (sales of 1000 million CHF in 2023).

+Conrad Keijzer has been Clariant's CEO since 1 January 2021.

 Business history

 The company started in 1995, as a spinoff (IPO) of the chemical operations of Sandoz, which then merged its pharmaceutical business with that of Ciba-Geigy to form Novartis.
 (Ciba-Geigy also went on to spin out its chemical operations, called Ciba Specialty Chemicals, which was later acquired by BASF.)
 In 1997, Clariant grew substantially, with the acquisition of the Hoechst speciality chemicals business.

 In 2000, Clariant bought British Tar Products (BTP plc), in 2006 Clariant bought Ciba's Masterbatches division, and in 2011 Clariant acquired German speciality chemical company Süd-Chemie.
 In 2013, Clariant divested its textile chemicals, emulsions and paper specialities businesses to SK Capital.
 In 2014, Clariant divested its leather services to Stahl Holdings and its detergents & intermediates business to Weylchem of the International Chemical Investors Group.
 In 2016, Clariant partnered with matchmycolor LLC, a colour know-how company and Konica Minolta Inc, a Japanese technology company to efficiently colour match the polyolefin products easier and faster.

-In 2019, Clariant was ranked 126th in the Forbes' list of Americas Best Employers.
-In 2020, Clariant was ranked 684th in the Forbes list.

-In 2022, Clariant sold its Pigments business to a consortium of Heubach Group and SK Capital Partners.
-Clariant reinvested to retain a 20% stake in the new holding company.
+In the same year, Clariant acquired Kel-Tech and X-Chem in the U.S.